jaredpetersen/kafka-connect-redis/docs/demo/SOURCE.md

 kubectl -n kcr-demo port-forward service/kafka-connect :rest
 ```

-Kubectl will choose an available port for you that you will need to use for the cURLs (`$PORT`).
+Kubectl will choose an available port for you that you will need to use for the cURLs.
+Set this port to `$PORT`.

 ### Avro
 ```bash